Satcom silos are breaking down: Operators must be ready for convergence

 Multi-orbit integration leverages strengths of each orbit tailored to use case

-As part of the approach for integration, connectivity providers (i.e., satellite operators, telecom operators and providers of integrated solutions) need to consider the different technologies in relation to key use cases.
-While nowadays all satellite orbits can facilitate high bandwidth networks, geostationary (GEO) satellites are still limited by high signal latencies and thus less suited for applications requiring a high degree of real-time interaction such as video calls, video gaming or high frequency trading.
-Low or Medium Earth Orbits (LEO/MEO), or even stratospheric high-altitude pseudo satellites (HAPS) providing connectivity, on the other hand, have lower latencies but also provide rather regional coverage and require handover operations to achieve global reach.
+As part of the approach for integration, connectivity providers need to consider the different technologies in relation to key use cases.
+While nowadays all satellite orbits can facilitate high bandwidth networks, Geostationary (GEO) satellites have high bandwidth but are limited by high signal latencies, which affects real-time applications like video calls or gaming.
+LEO or Medium Earth Orbit (MEO) satellites, or even stratospheric high-altitude pseudo satellites (HAPS), have lower latency but only provide regional coverage and need handover operations for global reach.
 Satellite numbers and associated constellation costs are thus vastly different if the same level of coverage is the goal.

 Characteristics of non-terrestrial connectivity solutions by altitude above the Earth (orbit).